caderek/arrows/packages/multimethod/README.md

 const {multi, method, __} = require('@arrows/multimethod')
 /**
  * Function with case values as the placeholder.
- * Always resolves to true.
+ * These values always resolve to true.
  *
  * @param {RegExp} pattern
  * @returns {string} type